JayMcArthur/Fractal-Maze/Fractal_Maze_to_PDA/Fractal_Maze_to_PDA.md

 - 3 → B4
 - 6 → B6
 ### Condensed Move List
-Use transition list to find all paths from 1 to 2
+Use transition list to find all paths from 1 to 2, This looks different in every maze as there isn't a 1 and 2.
 - Move 1: 1 → BBA1 (Black)
 - Move 2: AB1 → 2 (Purple)
 - Move 3: 1 → A2 (Red)